Midwest Prairie Review

 ― Aldo Leopold, A Sand County Almanac: With Other Essays on Conservation from Round River

 At a glance

-What: A Madison-based regional publication, now in its second year
+What: A Madison-based regional publication, now in its third year

 Who: We welcome submissions from writers from Wisconsin and the surrounding states, and all writers who have some tie to and admire this part of the world.

-When: The 2014 book debuts in April at the Writers' Institute.
-The next call for submissions will happen this summer.
+When: The 2015 book will debut in March at the Writers' Institute.

 Questions?
 Contact Laurie Scheer, Managing Editor, firstname.lastname@example.org